Review:

 Key Features

-- Use of significant borrowed funds
+- Use of borrowed funds to finance acquisition

 Pros